Saddam Hussein’s Last Words: “To the Hell that is Iraq!?”

 The life of Saddam Hussein was used by the United States as firewood to further fuel discord and division in Iraq and the Middle East before the next phase of its military roadmap, which is directed against Iran and Syria.

-Mahdi Darius Nazemroaya is an independent writer based in Ottawa specializing in Middle Eastern affairs.
+Mahdi Darius Nazemroaya is a writer based in Ottawa specializing in Middle Eastern affairs.
 He is a Research Associate of the Center for Research on Globalization (CRG).

 Global Research Exclusive: In online posting of this article, kindly indicate the original title, source, date of publication, copyright and hyperlink to the original article.